-Join us on an exploration of the Costa Maya Mayan Ruins site of Chacchoben, one the more recently discovered Mayan Sites in Costa Maya.
+Join us on an exploration of the Costa Maya Mayan Ruins site of Chacchoben, one of the more recently discovered Mayan Sites in Costa Maya.

 Chacchoben offers manicured paths and an easy walk suitable for all ages and group needs.
 This is the most accessible Mayan Ruin site in the area due to its proximity to the port and layout of the site.